REQUEST FOR PROPOSALS: Marketing of Job Creation Through Educational Opportunity Program a/k/a Educational Opportunity Tax Credit

 - What makes your organization the best choice to administer the contract?

-- Is your organization willing and able to comply with the above and below terms of the contract, including submitting timely and accurate reports, a detailed budget of expenses incurred and recitation of efforts made to promote the credit, and, if necessary, appearing before the Legislature to respond to questions about the program and your marketing efforts?
+- Is your organization willing and able to comply with the above and below terms of the contract, including submitting timely and accurate reports, a detailed budget of expenses incurred and recitation of efforts made to promote the credit, and, when necessary, appearing before the Legislature to respond to questions about the program and your marketing efforts?

 The Finance Authority of Maine is a public authority, and its records, including the information to be submitted as provided herein, are public records, unless specifically exempted under 1 M.R.S.A. §401 et seq. or 10 M.R.S.A. §975-A. Any information which you believe should be confidential must be clearly marked as such and be accompanied by your request for confidential treatment, and will only be so treated to the extent permitted by Maine law.